Meredith Masony's “Mental Load” Unfiltered and Hilarious Comedy Show

 Masony's latest update includes the exciting addition of the wildly hilarious Alyssa Goggi, who will be joining her on tour as the opening stand-up comic.
 Alyssa has opened for comedians such as Damon Wayans, Kevin Nealon, Taylor Tomlinson and Craig Robinson, as well as headlined all around New England.
 When asked about joining the tour she said "Meredith and I met and clicked, and I am truly grateful for it because she's decided to bring me on the road with her, which is a comics dream... so this is quite literally a dream come true for not only me, but my family, too.
 We look forward to bringing the laughs."

 Mark your calendars.
-Meredith will be bringing the funny to Baltimore, MD, at Magooby's Joke House on August 5, 2023, followed by a hilarious night in Philadelphia, PA, at the Helium Comedy Club on August 6, 2023.
+Meredith will be bringing the funny to San Antonia Texas on August 20th followed by three more hilarious nights in Austin, Dallas and Houston, TX.
 Indulge in some much-needed respite from the daily grind.
 Don't miss out on a night with friends and revel in some quality time with the side-splitting comedy of Meredith Masony and Alyssa Goggi.

 Meredith Masony is an author, comedian, and social media influencer with over 4 million followers across multiple social media platforms.
 As a wife, a mother of three and an emotional support person to one dog and two cats, she offers hilarious insight into life’s challenges that we can all relate to.
 Join Meredith’s social media family and stay connected as Meredith weaves us through an unfiltered and chaotic parenting journey.